EdmundGoodman/Warwick_modelling/writeup/writeup.md

-## Modelling the spread of antibiotic resistance

-To show that our proposed product would positively benefit the environment where it is proposed to be used, we wrote a computer model of the environment, with and without the product in use, and showed that when it is in use, the model scenario result improved.

-In our case, this involved modelling the spread of an antibiotic resistant bacteria in a hospital, with and without our diagnostic tool for quickly identifying it, and showing that the rates of infection, recovery and death improve.
+# iGEM modelling

-### Table of contents
+## Table of contents

 [TOC]

+## Custom modelling

+The most significant component of the modelling we performed as part of the project was the design, implementation, and interpretation of a custom stochastic model we designed to show that our proposed product would be "useful" in the real world.

+We understand that computer models can become quite dry, particularly when explaining the details of their implementation, as if this is not done precisely, a small misunderstanding can be quickly amplified to an unexpected result, as the model's high complexity causes it to have a fairly so-called chaotic output.

+As a result of this, we created an in-browser interactive implementation of the model, which plots the output graph of the model based on the user inputting initial parameter states.
+We intend that this can quickly, intuitively, and interactively show the function and results of the model, which can help inform the goal throughout the implementation explanation, and provide a top-level understanding even if the rest of this page were omitted.

 ### Introduction

+To show that our proposed product would positively benefit the environment where it is proposed to be used, we wrote a computer model of the environment, with and without the product in use, and showed that when it is in use, the model scenario result improved.

+#### Abstract

+We propose a validated computational model of the spread of an antibiotic resistant pathogens in a hospital, with and without our diagnostic tool for quickly identifying it, and show that in a relevant scenario it reduces the presence of antibiotic resistant pathogens in our selected scenario, showing our product is beneficial in the real-world.

 #### Motivation